shivtarevikram/aws-lambda-api-gateway-cognito-integration/README.md

 ## Overview

-This project creates **AWS Lambda** function built using Python to create VPC resources, store results in **AWS DynamoDB**.
-Also implements a secure, serverless API that fetches an result stored in DyanmoDB table containing VPC ID with subnets details.
-The API is protected using **Amazon Cognito** authorizer.
-API is accesible only to Cognito authenticated users and authorization is open to all authenticated users.
+This project implements a secure, serverless APIs that can create VPC resources, stores results in DynamoDB and fetches data from DynamoDB table.
+It has **AWS Lambda** function which is built using Python to create VPC resources, store results in **AWS DynamoDB** and fetches data.
+APIs are protected using **Amazon Cognito** authorizer.
+APIs are accesible only to Cognito authenticated users and authorization is open to all authenticated users.

 ## Features

-- Create a VPC and multiple subnets by invoking Lambda function
+- Create a VPC and multiple subnets using APIs.
 - AWS Lambda function written in Python 3.13 runtime
 - AWS API gateway is secured using Amazon Cognito using token based authentication which gets expired in 60 minutes
-- AWS API is acessible to all authenticated users
+- AWS APIs are acessible to all authenticated users
-- Stores and retrieves created VPC resource data
+- APIs stores and retrieves created VPC resource data

 ## Technologies Used